IgniteUI/help-topics/topics/02_Controls/igEditors/Config/03_Localizing_igEditors.md

 "percentGroupSeparator"|The character that is used as separator for groups (like thousands)|

 >This is the full list of all supported regions: "af", "ar", "az", "bg", "bs", "ca", "cs", "da", "de", "el", "en", "en-GB", "es", "es-419", "es-MX", "et", "fa", "fi", "fo", "fr", "fr-CH", "he", "hr", "hu", "hy", "id", "is", "it", "ja", "ko", "lt", "lv", "ms", "nl", "no", "pl", "pt-BR", "ro", "ru", "sk", "sl", "sq", "sr", "sr-SR", "sv", "ta", "th", "tr", "uk", "vi", "zh-CN", "zh-HK", "zh-TW"

+## Example

+In this sample we show how a culture can be set to the editors' `regional` option to change the default formatting of dates, numbers and currencies.
+Three regions are configured here (United States, Japan and Tamil, India) and there are many more to choose from in the infragistics.ui.regional-i18n.js file.

 <div class="embed-sample">
    [%%SamplesEmbedUrl%%/editors/localizing-editors](%%SamplesEmbedUrl%%/editors/localizing-editors)